AndersDeath/diary2/000-current.md

 # 06 January - Wednesday - Friday - 99 day of immigration

 Today we walked a bit.
 We finally visitet local stronghold and botanic garden.
+That are quite nice places.